butvinm/dora/README.md

 print(user)
 ```

-You can search for the usage of `User` class in your codebase by running:
+You can search for the usage of the `User` class in your codebase by running:

 ```bash
 dora main.py __main__.User
 ```

-and you will get the following output:
+This will produce the following output:

 ```
 main.py:10:7 user = User(id=1, name='John Doe', age='invalid')